Salt and Pepper Shakers

 I use some different jaws to hold the blank.
 The jaws go into the 1 inch hole and expand outward.

 I put a mark on the jaws and on the blank.
-If the blank comes off of the chuck jaws you want to put it back in exactly the same place. while the chuck and jaws are precision made, and you cut the blank as accurately as you could, it will wobble a bit if not put back exactly the same way as you had it.
-When you get the blank round, it's less likely to come off of the jaws, and you'll remove your mark from the blank.
+If you have to take the blank off of the chuck jaws you want to put it back in exactly the same place.
+While the chuck and jaws are precision made, and you cut the blank as accurately as you could, it will wobble a bit if not put back exactly the same way as you had it.
+Make sure your mark extends to the bottom of the blank or you'll remove it when you work the outside of the blank.

 Here it is in process.
 I worked it a bit more to make it more thimble shaped.